EclipseFdn/hugo-solstice-theme/README.md

 ### Getting Started (Windows)

-To install our dependecies on Windows, replace the previous `npm install`  with this one:
+To install our dependencies on Windows, replace the previous `npm install`  with this one:

 ```bash
 set NODE_ENV=production && npm install